d-bl/MAE-gf/docs/snow-stitches/index.md

 Unlike the snow mixer mentioned above, the form below is limited to a single snowflake but in two arrangements.
 More importantly it supports odd numbers of stitches in a recipe and a theoretically unlimited number.
-The form jumps to the _pairs from threads_ page where you can choose your stitches in the second step.
+The form jumps to the _pair diagrams from thread diagrams_ page where you can choose your stitches in the second step.

 <script>{% include snow-6.js %}</script>
 {% include snow-6.html %}